I Worry about our Teenagers- the Extroverts, the Introverts and the Ones in Between

 We have no idea how long the situation in which we find ourselves will last.
 I worry about our teenagers and their mental health and want to be sure they are good in the long haul.
 I want to be sure we remind them that they are important, noticed and that they matter.
 I pray they know that even if no one reaches out for a day or two, they have the power to reach out to others and that they know that their voice, their feelings and their presence matters.

 For now, I will practice patience with my daughter who misses her peeps.
 I will offer what I can, an ear for listening, a compassionate heart, and hugs whenever she needs them.
 I will encourage her to reach out to friends who might be struggling and to look closely for the people who might be “blending into the wall”.
-I will try to model self-care and be understanding to the fact that I know I am not the person she wants to spend every day with right now.
+I will try to model self-care and be understanding of the fact that I know I am not the person she wants to spend every day with right now.
 I will give her the space she needs to find creative ways to interact with her friends.
-I’ll remind myself that social media or screen time is not a bad way for her spend some of her time during the day because this is her way to bridge and socialize with the friends she desperately misses.
-I’ll check-in with her but also know that her check-ins with her besties matter just as much.
+I’ll remind myself that social media or screen time is not a bad way for her to spend some of her time during the day because this is her way to bridge and socialize with the friends she desperately misses.
+I’ll check in with her but also know that her check-ins with her besties matter just as much.

 If I am not her favorite person right now, it’s okay.
 I’ll love on her regardless.